-For one application of microplastics, the encapsulation of active ingredients (e.g. to apply fragrances in detergents and also cosmetics), substitution seems to be more difficult and no alternatives are available yet according to information received in the consultation.
-This difficulty was addressed by the Dossier Submitter by assuming higher costs per reformulation compared to other uses in detergents as well as additional expenses for R&D. Furthermore, the Dossier Submitter estimated the costs of using higher amounts of perfume in case alternative materials for encapsulation would not be available yet at the end of the transition period.
-The Dossier Submitter assessed the costs in different scenarios, depending on how long it would take industry to develop and implement alternatives (5, 8 or 10 years after entry into force).
-Industry stated in the consultation that reformulation costs, in particular R&D costs to develop alternatives, would be even higher.
-The Dossier Submitter updated the upper values used in the cost assessment taking into account the information received in the consultation.
+For one application of microplastics, the encapsulation of fragrances (used in detergents and to a small extent also in cosmetics), substitution seems to be more difficult and no alternatives are available yet according to information received in the consultation on the Annex XV report.
+This difficulty was addressed by the Dossier Submitter by assuming higher costs per reformulation compared to other uses in detergents as well as additional expenses for R&D. Industry stated in the consultation that reformulation costs, in particular R&D costs to develop alternatives, would be even higher.
+The Dossier Submitter took the information received in the consultation into account by updating the upper values used in the cost assessment..

+The costs resulting from the ban of microplastics in fragrance encapsulates essentially depend on whether suitable alternatives will become available in time to allow for replacing microplastics before the end of the transition period.
+As there is insufficient evidence available to conclude on the time needed to develop alternatives (see Section B 3.3.4), SEAC considers this a major uncertainty of the cost assessment for fragrance encapsulates.
+To reflect this uncertainty, the Dossier Submitter estimated the costs of using greater amounts of perfume as well as profit losses in case alternative materials for encapsulation would not be available yet at the end of the transition period.
+The Dossier Submitter assessed the costs in different scenarios, depending on how long it would take industry to develop and implement alternatives (5, 8 or 10 years after entry into force) and the length of the transition period (please refer to Section B 3.4.4 for the discussion on 5 vs 8 years transition period).
+As another potential impact of a lack of (equivalent) alternatives, industry raised the rewashing of textiles causing additional releases of secondary microplastics (as fibres) as well as increased detergent and energy use.
+In the consultation of the SEAC draft opinion industry further substantiated these potential impacts (#663).
+Based on the information provided, SEAC considers rewashing to be a possible reaction to a loss in product performance.
+However, the available evidence is not sufficient to assess the likelihood of these impacts in more detail or to derive reliable, quantitative estimates of the costs associated with them.

 Agriculture and horticulture products

-In agriculture and horticulture, microplastics are used in fertilisers (controlled-release fertilisers (CRF) and fertiliser additives) as well as in plant protection products (capsule-suspension plant protection products (CSP) and seed coatings).
+In agriculture and horticulture, microplastics are used in fertilisers (controlled-release fertilisers (CRF) and fertiliser additives) as well as in plant protection products (capsule-suspension plant protection products (CSP)) and seed coating.

 For fertiliser products (CRF and fertiliser additives) the order of magnitude of costs to substitute microplastics estimated by the Dossier Submitter was generally confirmed by industry during the consultation (e.g. #2047, 2116).
-However, industry indicated that a much higher share of fertiliser products than assumed (95 % compared to 50%) is placed on the market across the EU, and is therefore subject to the biodegradability criteria set in the new EU Fertiliser Products regulation (EU) 2019/1009.
+However, industry indicated that a much higher share of fertiliser products than originally assumed by the Dossier Submitter (95 % compared to 50%) is placed on the market across the EU, and is therefore subject to the biodegradability criteria set in the new EU Fertiliser Products regulation (EU) 2019/1009.
 This means that only 5 % of the substitution costs (and accordingly 5 % of the reductions in microplastic emissions) are actually attributable to the proposed restriction.
+The Dossier Submitter updated its assessment in the Background Document accordingly.